gjreda/gregreda.com/content/pages/about.md

 Title: About
-Summary: Hi!
-I'm Greg Reda, a data scientist and developer with over a decade of experience using data, statistics, and machine learning to create great products and inform strategy.
+Summary: Greg Reda is a data scientist and software engineer who occassionally writes things on this website.

 <style>
   img.round {